Syllabus, Jan. 13 - Mar. 21, 2014

 This course is designed for individuals intrigued with the possibilities for using more of an "eco-frame" (i.e. seeing economy embedded within the larger biosphere) leading to an eco-approach to achieving sustainability in business and industry, economy and community.
 Ecological Economics is compared and contrasted with the more traditional Environmental Economics framework and approach.
 The eco-approach suggests the potential for joint and co-evolutionary business, industry, economic, ecosystem and community development.
 It builds upon first and second law (thermodynamics) concerns with conservation and entropy; it recognizes the need to build resilience into eco-businesses and eco-communities.
 It also moves beyond traditional environmental economics framing by recognizing the new scientific findings on the complex motivational structure that is human nature, as related to the human dimension of natural resources, ecosystems and natural environments.
-This new science suggests the dual nature and multiple interests of humans, that people are driven by a combination of selfish and altruistic motives (see Robert Frank's book, What Price the Moral High Ground?)," emerging on a more ideal path serving the own-interest... including a kind of tempered self-interest.
+This new science suggests the dual nature, the dual interest nature humans, that people are driven by a combination of selfish and altruistic motives (see Robert Frank's book, What Price the Moral High Ground?)," emerging on a more ideal path serving the own-interest... including a kind of tempered self-interest.
 Also, see Jeremy Rifkin's most recent book (quick overview, JSE Review, detailed PowerPoint overview ), regarding the possible role of empathy in being that tempering force in achieving sustainability.
 In effect, the course sees the reality and complexity faced by real "Humans" making choices, rather than "Econs" in some sense maximizing outcomes in a far simpler world (the "Humans and Econs" distinction made by Thaler and Sunstein in the popular Nudge book).